 Ginger is a common spice that comes from the family of Zingiberacae plants.
 Along with adding deep spice and flavor, ginger has commonly been used as a preventative treatment for nausea, upset stomachs, and other digestive problems.18 However, several studies suggest that its benefits may extend beyond just stomach issues.

+So is ginger an anti inflammatory food?
+The answer is yes.
 Ginger offers a rich phytochemistry with several functional components, including gingerols, shogaol, and paradols.
 These substances have been shown to inhibit the biosynthesis of pro-inflammatory prostaglandin and leukotriene by suppressing prostaglandin synthetase and 5-lipoxygenase (5-LOX).
 Compounds in ginger have also been shown to inhibit the synthesis of pro-inflammatory cytokines.
 Similar components have been found to provide potent antioxidant properties, scavenging free radicals produced within your system.19 One study from the University of Miami compared the effects of concentrated ginger extracts and placebos in 247 subjects diagnosed with osteoarthritis of the knee.
 Results showed that the ginger extract educed pain and stiffness in subjects’ knees by 40 percent over the placebo.20

 8. Resveratrol (from Grapes)